witnet/witnet-wrapped-wit/README.md

   - Wait a few minutes until the value transfer gets finalized in Witnet.
 - Second, request the Wrapped/WIT to verify finality of the value transfer transaction in Witnet:
   - `witwrap wrappings --vtt-hash <vtt_hash>`
-  - Wait a few minutes until the Wit/Oracle validates the finality of the specified value transfer in Witnet.
+  - Wait a few minutes until the Wit/Oracle on Ethereum validates the finality of the specified value transfer in Witnet.
 - You can at all times filter and check the status of pending wrapping transactions:
   - `witwrap wrappings [--from <witnet_wallet_addres>] [--into <evm_recipient>]`